Package 'slca'

 control

-a list of control for the estimation procedure.
-Used to modify default values in slcaControl.
+a list of control parameters for the estimation procedure.
+Modify default values using slcaControl().

 Details

-To constrain certain parameters to zero, use the fix2zero argument.
-Each parameter is associated with a unique index.
-You can identify the index of a specific parameter by invoking the param function with the index = TRUE argument.
-To apply these constraints, include the relevant parameter indices in the fix2zero argument.
+The fix2zero argument allows you to constrain specific parameters to zero.
+Each parameter is associated with a unique index, which can be identified using the param function with the argument index = TRUE.
+To apply constraints, provide the relevant parameter indices in the fix2zero arguments with vector.

 Value

-An object of class slca and estimated with an following elements:
+An object of class slcafit containing the following components:

 model